humu2009/Pano.js/README.md

 * canvas - A canvas element on which to create the view instance.
 * options - A wrapper object holding a series of optional parameters.

+After `Pano.View` has been instantiated, the following method can be involked on it to manipulate the panorama and the view.

     view.load(url, reset)